telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/customize-treeview-checkbox-template.md

 ---
-title: Use Checkbox Templates to Show Nested Items under Elements
+title: Customize Checkbox Templates
-page_title: Use Checkbox Templates to Show Nested Items under Elements | Kendo UI TreeView
+page_title: Customize Checkbox Templates | Kendo UI TreeView
-description: "Learn how to use a Kendo UI template to render nested items under an element in the Kendo UI TreeView in AngularJS applications."
+description: "Learn how to customize the checkbox template of a Kendo UI TreeView in AngularJS applications."
-slug: howto_shownesteditemsunderelements_angulartreeview
+slug: howto_customizecheckboxtemplate_angulartreeview
 ---

-# Use Checkbox Templates to Show Nested Items under Elements
+# Customize Checkbox Templates

 To add checkbox templates to a Kendo UI TreeView in AngularJS applications, choose either of the following approaches:

-* Add the template to the `k-options` as the `k-options` are already declared in `$scope`:
+* Add the template to the `k-options` if the `k-options` are already declared in `$scope`:

     ```
       $scope.options = {